“This field, this game: it’s a part of our past, Ray. It reminds us of all that once was good and it could be again.” Terrence Mann

 It was Tuesday night June 30, 1992 and I made my way into Fenway Park to watch the Sox take on the Tigers.
 My daughter Beth was with me, she was eight years old.
 The Sox lineup that night included Jody Reed, Jack Clark, Phil Plantier, Luis Rivera, Tom Brunansky, Mo Vaughn, Tony Pena, Wade Boggs, who was coming to an end of his time in Boston and in centerfield the rookie, Bob Zupcic.

 After two innings the Tigers led 5-3.
 It would stay that way until the Red Sox added one in the eighth narrowing the lead to 5-4 going to the ninth.
 With men on second and third with one out, Tiger manager Sparky Anderson, ordered a walk to Jody Reed, loading the bases and bringing up Bob Zupcic.
-On a 3-1 pitch the kid launched a fast ball over the screen at Fenway sending the Faithful into delirium.
+On a 3-1 pitch the kid launched a fast ball into the screen at Fenway sending the Faithful into delirium.

 The next day I took the troops to one of our favorite places.
 The baseball card store in South Weymouth Mass.
 We loaded up on Bob Zupcic rookie cards.